SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Like the integer or fractional data types SECoP defines.
 Also an Enum is defined for convenience of not having to remember the meaning of values from a reduced set.
 A Bool datatype is similiar to a predefined Enum, but uses the JSON-values true and false.
-(Of course 0 should be treated as False and 1 as True if a bool value isn't using these values.)
+(Of course 0 should be treated as False and 1 as True if a bool value isn't using the JSON literals.)

-Furthermore, SECoP not only define basic data types but also structured datatypes.
+Furthermore, SECoP not only defines basic data types but also structured datatypes.
 Tuples allow to combine a fixed amount of values with different datatypes in an ordered way to be used as one.
 Arrays store a given number of dataelements having the same datatype.
-Structs are comparable to tuples, with the differenc of using named entries whose order is irrelevant during transport.
+Structs are comparable to tuples, with the difference of using named entries whose order is irrelevant during transport.

 .. contents::
     :depth: 1